tegorman13/htw/Analysis/analysis.qmd

 The intercept represents the performance when all factors are at their reference levels (Constant condition, original category order, and continuous feedback type).
 Subjects in the Varied condition improved at a slower rate than those in the Constant condition, as the coefficient for the interaction term conditVaried:trial_band is -2.37284, with a t-value of -6.940.
-Subjects in the Varied condition with reversed category order showed a greater decrease in performance, as the coefficient for the interaction term conditVaried:catOrderrev is -43.67731, with a t-value of -2.323.
+Subjects in the Varied condition with reversed category order showed a greater decrease in performance, as the coefficient for the interaction term conditVaried:bandOrderrev is -43.67731, with a t-value of -2.323.
-Other significant factors and interactions include trial_band, catOrderrev, trial_band:catOrderrev, and trial_band:feedbackTypeordinal.
+Other significant factors and interactions include trial_band, bandOrderrev, trial_band:bandOrderrev, and trial_band:fbordinal.
 Interpretation of final_performance_model:

 The intercept represents the final performance when all factors are at their reference levels (Constant condition, original category order, and continuous feedback type).
 Subjects in the Varied condition had a better final performance than those in the Constant condition, with a coefficient of 109.73 and a t-value of 4.362.
-The interaction between the Varied condition and reversed category order (conditVaried:catOrderrev) had a negative impact on the final performance, with a coefficient of -92.75 and a t-value of -2.342.
+The interaction between the Varied condition and reversed category order (conditVaried:bandOrderrev) had a negative impact on the final performance, with a coefficient of -92.75 and a t-value of -2.342.
-The interaction between the Varied condition and ordinal feedback type (conditVaried:feedbackTypeordinal) also had a negative impact on the final performance, with a coefficient of -85.44 and a t-value of -2.079.
+The interaction between the Varied condition and ordinal feedback type (conditVaried:fbordinal) also had a negative impact on the final performance, with a coefficient of -85.44 and a t-value of -2.079.
 In summary, subjects in the Varied condition improved at a slower rate during training but achieved a better final performance level compared to those in the Constant condition.
 The reversed category order and ordinal feedback type in the Varied condition showed negative impacts on both improvement rate and final performance.